mcdxn/google-books-preview-pages-downloader/README.md

 # Gopre

-Gopre is a Google Books Preview link viewer.
+Gopre allows you to get the links of the Google Books Preview pages.